wballard/workrooms.server/README.md

 grunt watch
 ```

-This is a [Chrome Extension](chrome://extensions/), so you will need to
+This is a Chrome Extension (chrome://extensions/), so you will need to
 *Load unpacked extension...* pointed at this checkout.